Why Leonard Schleifer's Regeneron story matters

 That claim is always easier to make than to prove.
 Regeneron's own record gives the proof its best chance.
 The company Schleifer co-founded in 1988 is still led by him, still built around the language of scientific excellence, and still able to point to medicines and crisis response that came out of decades of prior investment.

-Schleifer did not just run a successful company.
+Schleifer did more than run a successful company.
 He helped create one of the clearest modern arguments for what a science-driven company can look like when it actually stays committed to the science.